 Veronica H. Villena

-Prior to joining the academia, Dr. Villena worked in several positions in manufacturing, purchasing, quality, and project management.
-Her experience as an auditor for SGS allowed her to assess process management of hundreds multinational companies in various industries in Europe and Latin America
+She received an MBA and a PhD in management from IE Business School.
+Before joining academia, Dr. Villena worked in manufacturing, purchasing, quality, and project management.
+Her experience as an auditor for SGS has enabled her to assess the process management of hundreds of multinational companies in various industries in Europe and Latin America.

 Buyer-supplier relationships, Supply networks, Sustainable procurement